-It is important to note that the mineralisation extends to surface and outcrops in many places and that, based on the assay data to date, grades appear to increase with depth.
+The mineralisation extends to surface and outcrops in many places and, based on the assay data to date, grades appear to increase with depth.
 This is currently considered to be due to near surface weathering of the sulphides hosting the mineralisation.
-Diamond drilling will be implemented in coming weeks to test for down dip extensions of the mineralisation.
+Further drilling will be conducted to test for down dip extensions and confirm the true thickness of the mineralisation.